sagaciouszu/cauldroncord-stuff/rules.md

     Impersonating people, including a janitor/moderator/robot/admin of The Sex Cauldron, is not allowed.
 Instant, non-revocable ban.

 **Punishment Guidance**
-    Generally, we operate on a 3-strikes-you're-out system, starting with a warning, mute (length up to mod discretion) and finally a temporary or permanent ban.
+    Generally, we operate on a 3-strikes-you're-out system, starting with a warning, mute (length to mod discretion), finally a temporary/permanent ban.
 However, this guidance might be broken according to the acting moderator.
-This means that, for example, if you clearly are joining just to troll, or are posting slurs/NSFW content, we may ban you on the spot, or, in the case of minimal rule breakage, we may give a non-strike verbal warning.
+For example, if you clearly are joining just to troll, or are posting slurs/NSFW content, we may ban you on the spot, or, in the case of minimal rule breakage, we may give a non-strike verbal warning.

 **Credits**
-These rules have been based very heavily on Dankpod's Discord server rules <https://github.com/lexd0g/dankcord-stuff> which in turn derived them from /r/iPod's rules, written by <@490609510734364692> and found at discord.gg/ipod, which in turn have been based off the GNU/FSF IRC rules, which can be found at <https://www.gnu.org/server/irc-rules.en.html>.
-It's forks all the way down.
+These rules have been based very heavily on Dankpod's Discord server rules <https://github.com/lexd0g/dankcord-stuff> which were derived from /r/iPod's rules, written by <@490609510734364692> and discord.gg/ipod, which have been based off the GNU/FSF IRC rules <https://www.gnu.org/server/irc-rules.en.html>

 **Disclaimer**
 By sending a message, changing your nickname, or otherwise interacting in this guild, you consent to this.
 If you want a logged action deleted or more details, please contact a member of <@&890360510506205234>.

-*Last updated 2022-04-21 1:56AM (GMT-5/EST)*
+*Last updated 2022-04-21 2:06AM (GMT-5/EST)*